 - Never leave your luggage or any bags unattended.
 Thieves strike when people are distracted while making a phone call or checking a train schedule, with a bag casually left at one's feet.
 Never agree to carry a package for anyone.

 - Beware of con-artists and pickpockets.
 They exist everywhere in the world.
 Be especially alert in crowds.
-The most common sites for purse or camera snatching are central train stations, crowded shopping areas, and public transportation.
+The most common sites for purse or phone snatching are central train stations, crowded shopping areas, and public transportation.

 - Avoid carrying large amounts of cash or all your credit cards at one time.
 Carry handbags/ backpacks under your arm on your side or in front of you.
-A money belt is an excellent investment and a great deterrent to prying hands.

 - When traveling, always make certain your program, host university international student office, host family, and family back home in the U.S. know where you are going and when you are expected to return.
 Also provide them with your emergency contact information.